 3. Incorporate your business

 Instead of operating as a sole proprietorship, consider making your business legit by incorporating or forming a limited liability company (LLC).

 These types of business entity not only ensure that your business credit profile is separate from your personal credit profile, but also protects your personal assets from getting seized if you ever can’t repay your business debts as a business owner.

 Keep in mind, though—some lenders may require a personal guarantee in case you default on your loan.
 In that case, if you agreed, your personal assets would be put on the line—no matter your business structure.

 4. Familiarize yourself with the major credit bureaus

-Unlike personal credit information, which is collected automatically, business credit information is sent in voluntarily by the companies you do business with.
+Unlike personal credit information, which is collected automatically, small business credit information is sent in voluntarily by the companies you do business with.
 That means that even if you do pay your bills on time, your business credit scores could still be outdated or completely wrong.

 Catch the mistake now, or a loan provider will do it for you!
 Register with the major credit bureaus—Equifax, Experian and Dun & Bradstreet are the major ones—and make sure the information they have on file for you is correct.
 (You can do so by registering for an account on each bureau’s website.)